RobotMa/ur5_catheter_tracking/README.md

 For ROS Indigo users, you will want to first install UR5 dependent packages from ROS-Industrial `sudo apt-get install ros-indigo-ur-driver ros-indigo-ur-bringup ros-indigo-ur-kinematics ros-indigo-ur-msgs ros-indigo-ur-gazebo ros-indigo-ur-description`.

 Currently, force feedback is being incorporated into the system and FT150 force torque sensor from Robotiq company is used.
-One needs to install the rototiq metapackage by "git clone https://github.com/ros-industrial/robotiq.git
+One needs to install the rototiq metapackage by 'git clone https://github.com/ros-industrial/robotiq.git
-" in your local repository.
+' in your local repository.
 The EtherCAT soem library is required to build the Robotiq package 'sudo apt-get install ros-indigo-soem'.

 ## Simulation Mode